Browse by Medical Category

 Dr. Dibert has extensive experience in evidenced-based mental health treatments as well as depth-oriented therapies.
 He currently leads the process group in the Intensive Outpatient Program as well as a mindfulness group for dual diagnosis patients.
 He also sees couples as a part of the West End Clinic family program.
 He deeply values the role of the therapeutic relationship in promoting healing and greater well-being.
 His areas of special interest include the role of grief in overcoming addiction, the co-occurring nature of trauma and addiction, and healing as a creative process that develops self-acceptance and self-compassion.

-David Eddie, PhD, is a clinical and research fellow in the Department of Psychiatry and a Livingston Fellow at Harvard Medical School.
-He received his BA from Columbia University and PhD in clinical psychology from Rutgers University and completed his clinical training at Mass General.
+David Eddie, PhD is an attending clinical psychologist in the Department of Psychiatry at Massachusetts General Hospital and Harvard Medical School.
+He received his BA from Columbia University and PhD in clinical psychology from Rutgers University, and completed his clinical residency and post-doctoral research fellowship at Massachusetts General Hospital, Harvard Medical School.

 Dr. Eddie provides short- and long-term psychotherapy using cognitive behavioral therapy and dialectical behavioral therapy.
 He is also trained in mindfulness-based cognitive therapy and heart rate variability biofeedback.
 Dr. Eddie specializes in the treatment of addiction and borderline personality disorder, as well as clinical presentations that commonly co-occur with these problems such as anxiety and depressive disorders.

-In addition to his clinical work, Dr. Eddie is a researcher at Mass General’s Recovery Research Institute and Center for Addiction Medicine, where he investigates how problems regulating emotion are implicated in the development and maintenance of addiction.
+In addition to his clinical work, Dr. Eddie is a researcher at Massachusetts General Hospital's Recovery Research Institute and Center for Addiction Medicine, where he investigates how problems regulating emotion are implicated in the development and maintenance of addiction.

 Allison Labbe, PhD, is a licensed clinical psychologist, an instructor in psychology at the Harvard Medical School and an assistant in psychology at the Massachusetts General Hospital.
 She earned her degree in clinical health psychology from Syracuse University in 2012.
 Dr. Labbe has extensive experience in evidence-based treatments, especially Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT).
 She currently sees patients for individual CBT and leads the DBT for substance use groups at the West End Clinic.